Skip to content

 1. For Instance Name, enter a name that's descriptive to you and starts with your name.
 For example, derek-dev or simply derek.

-2. For Boot Image Name, choose the most recent featured Ubuntu image, for example Featured-Ubuntu22.
+2. For Boot Image Name, choose Featured-Ubuntu22.

 3. Enter the desired number of instances (usually 1).